ENVIRONMENT

 Certified as a Procurer of Legal and Sustainable Timber

-How We Have Used Forest Resources, Due-Diligence Review
+How We Have Used Forest Resources in Furniture Products, Due-Diligence Review

 In 2024, we used around 8,100 tons of wood in furniture products.
 This accounts for 15% of all wood we used in products, excluding packaging.
 Of the wood used in furniture products, 33% consisted of rough-cut lumber that was made into solid wood or engineered wood (including plywood).
 The remaining 67% consisted of forest residues (byproduct from thinning or clearing) or engineered wood (including medium-density fiberboard and particle board) made from such.
 Each year, we report such data to JOIFA, the body that certifies us as a “procurer of legal and sustainable timber,” in compliance with the Act on Promoting Green Procurement.
 As per JOIFA’s reporting guidelines, we try to identify the wood species among the timber we use.